06/10/2007 English German

 Figure [1]: The bar Mariachi's in the Mission

-Michael When you walk through the Mexican neighborhood "Mission" just around the corner from us, you often hear a kind of oom-pah music coming from passing cars or open apartment windows, which is not unlike German folk music.
+Michael When you walk through our Mexican neighborhood "Mission" just around the corner from us, you often hear a kind of oom-pah music coming from passing cars or open apartment windows, which is not unlike German folk music.
 If you look closer, these are just regular people who enjoy this seemingly totally crazy music.
 You never know!
-I thought that only existed in Germany at the Musikantenstadel.
+I thought that kind of thing only existed in Germany at the Musikantenstadel TV show.

 Figure [2]: A mariachi band on television.